skip to content

 Funded through the Ofwat Innovation Fund, this is a multi-partner project.

-The Cambridge Interfaith Programme has responsibility for an academic research phase, combining interviews and desk-based research to deepen understanding of how diverse religious communities in Cambridge engage with water use.
-The research work is led by Dr Anastasia Badder, whose findings are available to download in the report “Water and/in religious relations: a Cambridge study”.
+The Cambridge Interfaith Programme had responsibility for an academic research phase, combining interviews and desk-based research to deepen understanding of how diverse religious communities in Cambridge engage with water use.
+The research work was led by Dr Anastasia Badder, whose findings are available to download in the report “Water and/in religious relations: a Cambridge study”.

-The Cambridge Interfaith Programme will also host a knowledge-exchange conference with academics and practitioners in April 2024, under the curation of Dr Safet HadziMuhamedovic.
-Professor Veronica Strang (Oxford) will deliver the keynote.
+The Cambridge Interfaith Programme also hosted a knowledge-exchange conference with academics and practitioners in April 2024, under the curation of Dr Safet HadziMuhamedovic.
+Professor Veronica Strang (Oxford) delivered the keynote.

-The wider project runs for 18 months from July 2023 and is intended to develop an evidence-based comprehensive water efficiency engagement and support framework which water companies can adopt in the future.
-The project is led by South Staffordshire Water (also trading as Cambridge Water).
+The wider project ran for 21 months from July 2023 (including an extension) with the intention of developing an evidence-based comprehensive water efficiency engagement and support framework which water companies can adopt in the future.
+The project was led by South Staffordshire Water (also trading as Cambridge Water).
+A final report will appear in mid-2025.

-The project brings together a range of experts, academics, and faith groups to develop and introduce new bespoke water saving interventions and behaviour change campaigns linked to faith and culture.
-Partners hope for significant environmental and social benefits: reducing per capita consumption for water, building public trust, and supporting hard-to-reach vulnerable customers.
+The project brought together a range of experts, academics, and faith groups to develop and introduce new bespoke water saving interventions and behaviour change campaigns linked to faith and culture.
+At the outset, partners hoped for significant environmental and social benefits: reducing per capita consumption for water, building public trust, and supporting hard-to-reach vulnerable customers.

 Partners include: Waterwise, Severn Trent Water, South West Water, Affinity Water, Southern Water, Northumbrian Water, Get Water Fit, Hindu Climate Action, Eco Dharma Network, Cambridge Central Mosque